ilgu26-wq/v7-grammar-system/README.md

 # V7 Grammar System

+*An institutional-grade decision grammar framework for futures markets, validated across assets, regimes, and execution constraints.*

 ## A Decision Grammar System, Not a Forecasting Engine

 > **"This system does not predict markets.
 It classifies decision states.